-The cellular industry is saying 2019 is going to be the year of 5G.
+The cellular industry is saying 2020 was going to be the year of 5G.
 It will change the way we live, work, learn, play, and improve our global society.
 Whoopee!

-Oh wait, some in the industry are now saying maybe in the early 2020s.
+Oh wait, some in the industry are now saying maybe sometime in the 2020s.

-The fiction is quickly climbing up the slope to the Peak of Inflated Expectations.
+The 5G fiction is quickly climbing up the slope to the peak of Inflated Expectations.
 Then it will slide down to the Trough of Disillusionment until it it begins to climb the Slope of Enlightenment and becomes reality.

-5G is the very fast wireless speed your smartphone may one day connects to the Internet.
-This graphic show the G generations tree.
+It is the very fast speed your smartphone may some day use to connect to the Internet.

 1G is an analog technology and the phones generally had poor battery life and voice quality was large without much security, and would sometimes experience dropped calls